 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- A piece of premium-quality meat (ribeye, top sirloin, tenderloin, strip loin, pork loin or any cut of meat that is slightly more lean and a bit more firm).
+- premium-quality meat (tenderloin, top sirloin, strip loin, rib eye, pork loin or any cut of meat that is slightly more lean and a bit more firm).

 - Put the meat in single layer in a large Ziploc freezer bag.